ikechukwukalu/sanctumauthstarter/README.md

 # SANCTUM AUTH STARTER

-This is a laravel package that utilises `laravel/ui` and `laravel-sanctum` to create Basic Authetication classes for REST APIs using [Laravel](https://laravel.com/).
+This is a very flexible and customisable laravel package (boilerplate) that utilises `laravel/ui` and `laravel-sanctum` to create Basic Authetication classes for REST APIs using [Laravel](https://laravel.com/).
 The following functionalities are made available:

 - User registration
 - User login